-- 1) that you wish to print on the printer identified by Windows as your default printer. - 2) that it will use the Windows printer driver; that is, do "high level" printing. - 3) that paper size, orientation, bin, duplexing (2-sided printing), etc. are as selected in the "properties" of the chosen printer, at the Windows level. - 4) that printing should be done in the "Courier New" font.
+- 1) that the file contains printable text, and Print Wizard should handle the printing. - 2) that you wish to print on the printer identified by Windows as your default printer. - 3) that it will use the Windows printer driver; that is, do "high level" printing. - 4) that paper size, orientation, bin, duplexing (2-sided printing), etc. are as selected in the "properties" of the chosen printer, at the Windows level. - 5) that printing should be done in the "Courier New" font.
 This font is found on every Windows system, is scalable in each direction, has good character set coverage, and is mono-spaced.
-Furthermore, auto-font switching is enabled; see below. - 5) that printing should begin as high and as far to the left on the page as the printer is capable of printing.
+Furthermore, auto-font switching is enabled; see below. - 6) that printing should begin as high and as far to the left on the page as the printer is capable of printing. - 7) that the printfile is in the "DOS" or "OEM" character set.